 Placement in Mathematics Course

 Your mathematics course will be an important component of your fall schedule.
 Regardless of AP or transfer credit, all SE students must take the Mathematics Placement Exam (MPE).

 Looking for more experience?
 There are plenty of online tutorials you can try - these are a few examples:

 Khan Academy has plenty of video tutorials in bite-sized chunks

 Udacity offers free, online, self-paced courses, such as Intro to Computer Science

-Code Zero, which you'll receive an email about, will also offer you an opportunity to learn more about programming
+Code Zero, which you'll receive an email about (email was sent to your RIT email on July 10), will also offer you an opportunity to learn more about programming